peteroupc/peteroupc.github.io/usage.md

 To improve English usage, reduce monotony, and enrich English vocabulary in writing and speech, I have compiled these two lists on what not to say and what to say better.
 Many items in these tables were inspired by Emilio Bernal Labrada, "Good usage prevents abusage", 2018.

+This list could also be useful as a handout to Literacy students from ninth grade and up, or to suggest alternatives to overused and discouraged words for younger students.

 This is an open-source document; see its [**source code**](https://github.com/peteroupc/peteroupc.github.io/raw/master/usage.md).
 You can send comments on this document on the [**GitHub issues page**](https://github.com/peteroupc/peteroupc.github.io/issues).

 | Instead of just saying... | Try saying... | Notes |